EMERGENCY MEDICINE SYMPOSIUM

 • Reflect & Lead: Name one Indigenous cultural lesson you’ll carry forward to change how you lead, connect, or advocate in the ED.

-Moderator: Dr Lai Heng Fong
+Moderator: A/Pof Lai Heng Fong

 A working lunch will be served at 13:00 during the panel discussion, with a table-style setup to encourage interactive conversations and engagement.